DPDK/dpdk/doc/guides/tools/dts.rst

 and try not to divert much from it.
 The :ref:`DTS developer tools <dts_dev_tools>` will issue warnings when some of the basics are not met.
+You should also build the :ref:`API documentation <building_api_docs>` to address any issues found during the build.

+The API documentation, which is a helpful reference when developing, may be accessed in the code directly or generated with the :ref:`API docs build steps <building_api_docs>`.
+When adding new files or modifying the directory structure, the corresponding changes must be made to DTS API doc sources in ``doc/api/dts``.

-The code must be properly documented with docstrings.
+Speaking of which, the code must be properly documented with docstrings.
 The style must conform to the `Google style
 <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_.
 See an example of the style `here